-- Medicines for which are able to take full responsibility for initiating and on-going prescribing.
-Local prescribing guidelines or NICE guidance may apply. - G2 Medicines are in routine use and can be prescribed within Primary and Secondary Care with no special restrictions, specialist knowledge or experience.
+- Medicines for which Primary Care prescribers are able to take full responsibility for initiating and on-going prescribing.
+Local prescribing guidelines or NICE guidance may apply. - G2 Medicines are in routine use and can be prescribed within Primary Care with no special restrictions, specialist knowledge or experience.